 — Register as a corporation.

 Many legal experts advocate option B, forming a trust, to make a personal suppressor purchase.
 Forming a trust requires a legal document to be filed with the state, usually $100 to $500.
+Check out our Single Shot Trust for a great option that runs just $24.99.

 For a silencer purchase, the typical process includes submitting two forms, two sets of fingerprint cards, two passport photos, a citizenship declaration form, and a signature from a local chief law enforcement officer (CLEO) in your home jurisdiction.
 If you form a trust, then you likely won’t need the CLEO signature.